 Compassionate BACP registered counsellor who has provided counselling to over a thousand clients with varying mental health issues.
-Humanistic practitioner adhering to the person-centred experiential therapeutic model (CfD).
-Experienced in IAPT, Voluntary and Private practice settings.
+Humanistic practitioner adhering to the person-centered experiential therapeutic model (CfD).
+Experienced in IAPT, Voluntary, and Private practice settings.
 My practice is relational in nature and therefore focuses on the person (you) and is structured towards the client driving the therapeutic process.
-This approach helps empower each individual client leading to longer lasting and more affective change.
+This approach helps empower each individual client leading to longer-lasting and more effective change.

 Basically - You talk, I guide, you find your own answers, I check in with you to make sure change is taking place for you, you resolve what you need.
 If this is not happening we can review why and find solutions.

 “It is no measure of health to be well adjusted to a profoundly sick society” - Krishnamurti.

 After you have contacted me via e-mail, I can provide a free telephone assessment with you, usually around 10-20mins, just so I can get a quick grasp of the issue and decided if working together would be of benefit.

 After that, we can begin the first counselling session.
 Like any first meeting with another person, it is hard to fully grasp the extent of things, however, we will work on this throughout the counselling process.
 The first session is the start of the counselling process.

 5 Years Counselling Various Mental Health Conditions.

 First Class (BA Hons) Degree in Therapeutic Counselling – 2018.

 Distinction (Foundation Degree FdA) Degree in Counselling – 2017.